 I currently co-ordinate the UK Church Administrator Network (UCAN) as an add-on to my professional work as a church consultant and trainer.
 But it is now becoming too large for me to be able to handle this and maintain my own ministry.

-So a group of senior church operational staff and consultants are working to set up a new organisation to run UCAN from September 2017.
+So a group of senior church operational staff and consultants are now directors of a new company set up to run UCAN from September 2017.
 They are currently seeking to appoint a part-time Administrator & Network Co-ordinator to run the network day-to-day.
 I will soon be able to retire from direct involvement, even if I undertake occasional training for the network, knowing that everything is in excellent hands.